 Each of those leaders have purpose and vision and lead and live with integrity.
 However, those visions and purposes have probably not been fully identified, clarified, and articulated, yet.
 That chat exercise was a baby step.
 I think that for most people, personal purpose, mission, or vision is just kind of down there somewhere; not fully identified, not fully clarified, and mostly unspoken.
 The same could be said for the bedrock of integrity: Core values.
 The kind of deep, reflective self-examination needed to fully realize personal and leadership purpose, values, principles, and vision can be challenging.
 So, many people choose not to.
 However, to become a great leader, it's an imperative.
 It is a defining characteristic of a great leader.
 Leadership without a clear purpose (or if you have one and you’re not using it effectively) will result in wandering or getting off course and becoming subject to shift here and there as different winds blow from wherever they will.
 And those around you are looking for consistency.
 They are looking to be inspired.
 They are looking for someone who is focused and who can lead change effectively.
 They want more than just a job.
 They want to show up at a place where they connect to deeper meaning and purpose.
 Without a clear purpose, leadership philosophy, and core values, you risk not being aligned with higher principles—something else people look for in a great leader.
 There is passage from the Gospel of Matthew that has inspired me since I was a young child, "You are the light of the world."
 While Matthew was writing to those that he was trying to inspire to spread the gospel, it can and has inspired in many other ways, too.
 It can also mean to fully shine and flourish authentically as a person with purpose and love; someone who inspires and uplifts; someone unafraid of accountability both for themselves and others; someone pursuing growth, change, and a vision.
 Quite simply, it means being the best and truest you.
 So, ask yourself.
 As a leader, do you light up the room when you walk in—or when you walk out?
 What kind of leader do you truly want to be?
 Be the light.
 Be the light of the world.
 What is purpose-driven leadership?

-And still I rise.
+Have an amazing journey today!
+Alan Mikolaj is a seasoned coach and leadership development consultant with nearly 20 years of experience.
+He is passionate about helping leaders transform their leadership, their teams, and their organizations.
+He has an impactful, professional approach driven by a passion for meaning and purpose, a growth mindset, and a commitment to excellence and service in order to drive change and results.
+Alan holds his Master of Arts in Clinical Psychology and Associate Certified Coach credential with the International Coaching Federation (ICF) and maintains their ethics and standards of behavior, including the standards regarding confidentiality.
+You can learn more about them on the ICF website.
+Transformational change starts with a conversation!
+Schedule your free, one-hour session by clicking here: Discovery Conversation with Alan Or call or email: Contact Page And still I rise.
 SIMONE BILES It was July 2021 in Tokyo and Simone Biles had a bad case of the "twisties" that caused her to withdraw from most of the rest of the competition.
 As the Tokyo Games were left behind and critics of Biles began to be overshadowed by the pandemic and other news, Biles took time away from the sport to focus on herself, her business endeavors, and getting married—but most importantly, on her mental health and wellbeing.
 As she told Vanity Fair earlier this year, “I wish I could sit here and tell you it was glorious...
 But after 2020, it was kind of depressing until I started therapy and got help.
 I felt like a failure.”
 Unless you've been in hibernation the last week and a half, she's made a spectacular comeback on her "redemption tour" with—at the latest count as of today—she has added three more gold medals to her already 32 medals between the Olympics and world championships.
 She has more opportunities to add to her haul on the final day of gymnastics today in the beam and floor finals.
 She has lived up to her famous tattoo in our opening quote that was inspired by a Maya Angelou quote.
 She has not only become the "GOAT" in her sport, but a celebrity advocate for mental health and is celebrated by her athlete-peers and millions around the world.
 Her story and the stories of her teammates got me thinking and inspired, as it may have you.
 Below are three leadership lessons we can contemplate from the 2024 US Women's Olympic Gymnastic team.
 1) Resilience & Grit: Overcoming Obstacles, Challenges, & Adversity Simone was not the only teammate facing adversity.
 Just as Suni Lee was rising once again through the ranks of making the US Women's 2024 Olympics team as expected, she was diagnosed with not one but two rare kidney diseases—neither of which are currently curable.
 After medical treatments and dietary restrictions and as of today, she not only made the US team, she has won one gold and two bronze medals in this year's events.
 And, that's not even mentioning the multiple stalkers.
 Talk about resilience and dealing with adversity!
 Others on the team had their own challenges and ghosts to conquer.
 The hardships that they had to overcome with resilience and grit earned them the nickname from former artistic gymnast Kathy Johnson Clarke, "The Phoenix Five."
 Obstacles, challenges, and adversity are no strangers to leaders.
 How we think about them—our mindset—and what we do about them is critical to successfully navigating them or not.
 Do we let our fast brain or slow brain be in control?
 Here are some strategies for greater grit and resilience (the first two come from Angela Duckworth who popularized grit and grit research):

 2) Distributed & Deliberate Practice Every successful person, including elite athletes like the US Women's Olympic Gymnastic team, know the power of distributed and deliberate practice.
 Distributed practice is a learning technique where practice occurs in multiple short sessions over a long period of time.
 It has been proven to be the best studying method for effective learning that lasts.
 It's also known as spaced repetition or spaced practice.
 Deliberate practice involves constantly pushing yourself beyond your comfort zone, following training activities designed by an expert to develop specific abilities, and using feedback to identify weaknesses and work on them.
 Creating space on our calendars to contemplate and other rituals is a starting point.
 Intentionally practicing identified leadership skills, behaviors, and competencies and challenging ourselves with new ones, is what this is all about.
 I wrote more extensively about them both here: Practice Makes Progress.
 3) Purpose-Driven Leadership Every single successful person that Stephen Covey interviewed for his book, The 7 Habits of Highly Successful People, have it.
 Every single person Abraham Maslow identified as self-actualized had it.
 Kouzes and Posner identified that every exemplary leader has it.
 Research has identified that it positively impacts key leadership metrics such as employee engagement, productivity, retention, wellbeing, and even financials.
 What is it?
 Under our leadership rubric, it's purpose-driven leadership.
 Purpose-driven leadership is that leader who can leverage their own meaning and purpose, the meaning and purpose of others around them, and the meaning and purpose of their team and their organization.
 The US Women's Olympic Gymnastic Olympic team was laser-focused in on their purpose and what meaning that had for them, their colleagues and other athletes, their family and friends, their fans, the world, and their legacies.
 They took the time to focus and refocus on their meaning and purpose the more intense the pressure became.
 If you want to learn more about how you can leverage this fundamental leadership competency, check this out: The Purpose-Driven Leadership Program.
 Summary This year's US Women's Olympic Gymnastic Olympic team has been particularly inspiring and has powerful lessons for our leadership journeys.
 The big ones for me are: